 This multiroom dance club, located next to the Wythe Hotel in North Williamsburg, was hailed as the savior of NYC nightlife even before it opened.
 Enjoy its great sound system and firm commitment to the underground, both in its house- and techno-heavy booking policy and general lack of bottle-service inanity.
 While the lines can get quite long and the dancefloor a bit too crowded on busy Fridays and Saturdays, the pristine Funktion-Ones and excellent bookings usually make the hassle worthwhile.

-You’d never guess from the Heidi Montag wannabes hanging out in the neighborhood that the attitude at this club is close to zero, at least once you get past the bouncers guarding the door.
+Judging by the neighborhood's flashy vibe, you'd never guess that the attitude at this club is close to zero, at least once you get past the bouncers guarding the door.
 On the sunken dance floor, hip to hip crowds gyrate to deep beats from top DJs, including NYC old-schoolers François K, Tedd Patterson and Louie Vega.
 Cielo, which features a crystal-clear sound system, has won a bevy of best club awards in its half a decade of existence—and it deserves them all.